 The Scottsdale campus offers excellent education facilities, including classrooms, lecture halls, an extensive library and a computer lab.
 The Samuel C. Johnson Research Building, a 75,000-square-foot building, houses scientists, trainees and students focused on molecular genetics, molecular immunology, molecular and cell biology, molecular chemistry, and surgical research.

 The campus includes a 3,000-square-foot multidisciplinary simulation center that simulates real-life patient care situations, enabling learners to practice on sophisticated mannequins in a no-risk environment.
 Experiential learning enhances patient safety and improves competency assessment of learners through new modes of simulation-based education.

 The campus also includes a state-of-the-art education and conference center, which has a 330-seat auditorium and adjacent meeting rooms.
 The facility serves all types of learners engaging in lifelong learning.

 For the majority of the fellowship, the learning schedule includes 10-hour days, five days a week with no expected night, weekend or holiday duties.
 For portions of the fellowship, night and weekend participation is expected in order to permit adequate exposure to the urgent and emergent clinical scenarios in the care of transplant patients.

-Each year, Mayo School of Health Sciences admits one student to its Physician Assistant Abdominal Organ Transplant Fellowship at Mayo Clinic in Arizona.
+Each year, Mayo School of Health Sciences admits one student to its Physician Assistant Abdominal Organ Transplant Fellowship.
 This ensures individualized instruction and adequate exposure to the clinical curriculum.